- See Key Performance Indicators »

 To achieve the desired results all employees need to be trained and monitored to ensure this goal is met.
 Currently the department has one full time safety professional in Northern Region.
 The safety professional position is important and ensures that hazards are identified, training and facility inspections occur, and that advice and consultation are provided to all employees to help mitigate/abate hazards, thus reducing injuries and illnesses.

-Target #8: Reduce the number of airports that are closed due to seasonally soft runway conditions or other issues by one (1) per federal fiscal year.
+Target #8: Beginning in FFY2013 the target is to reduce the number of airports subject to seasonal closure due to seasonally soft runway conditions or other issues by one (1) airport every three (3) federal fiscal years (FFY).

 Change in Number of Rural Airports that are Closed Seasonally

-Analysis of results and challenges: At the beginning of FFY2012 there were 7 airports (out of 255 total rural airports with which the department is involved) on the seasonal closure list with a target of improving by one (1) per year.
-By the end of FFY2012 only six (6) airports experienced seasonal closure due to soft runway conditions or other issues.
-The Kwigillingok airport was improved during FFY2012. .
-The remaining six (6) airports which experience seasonal closures are: Ambler; Golovin; Koyuk; Nanwalek; Portage Creek; and Red Devil.
+Analysis of results and challenges: At the beginning of FFY2013 there were 5 airports (out of 252 total DOT&PF rural airports) on the seasonal closure list with a target of improving by one (1) per three (3) federal fiscal years.
+The remaining five (5) airports which experience seasonal closures are: Ambler; Golovin; Koyuk; Nanwalek; and Red Devil.

-Target #9: Beginning in FFY2014, the department’s target will be to fund a minimum of three (3) aeronautical surveys of rural airports each federal fiscal year.
+Target #9: Beginning in federal fiscal year (FFY) 2014 the target is to fund a minimum of three (3) aeronautical surveys of rural airports each FFY.

 |A2: Core Service - Measurement Standards / Commercial Vehicle Enforcement|

 Target #1: 99% commercial motor vehicle weight compliance at fixed and mobile inspection sites.